 Planning your child’s potty training schedule can be a tricky task.
 But consistency, patience and open communication between parents and daycare providers can lead to a more successful training routine.
-Here we have real-life accounts of parents and child-care providers working together to create seamless training schedules.
+Here we have real-life accounts of parents and child care providers working together to create seamless training schedules.

 Consistency is Key

-Debra Pritzker in Framingham, Mass., has been a family daycare provider for 17 years.
+Debra Pritzker in Framingham, MA, has been a family daycare provider for 17 years.
 While she doesn’t have a potty training policy per se, she requests that the children wear a product like Pull-Ups® Training Pants.
 She says this creates a less upsetting experience for the child, as accidents are contained.

 “The most important thing is the consistency between home and daycare,” says Pritzker.
 “I would not say that I necessarily adapt to the parents or they to me.
 It is on an individual basis.
 Some parents keep their children naked while at home and potty training.
 Clearly this would be unacceptable in the daycare setting!”

 Marcus Hopper was worried that the potty training progress his daughter made at home would be set back on the three days a week she attends daycare.
 Initially, this was the case.
-“She really didn’t start making consistent progress until the provider agreed to work with us in allowing her to wear underpants at daycare,” says Hopper, of Pleasant Hill, Calif.
-The process was initiated when the provider asked what was working well at home.
+“She really didn’t start making consistent progress until the provider agreed to work with us in allowing her to wear underpants at daycare,” says Hopper, of Pleasant Hill, CA. The process was initiated when the provider asked what was working well at home.

 Each Child Is Different

 Kim McMonagle, director of Tender Care Learning Center in Green Tree, PA, says she and the other staff members at the daycare adapt to the child’s routine, as it’s best to help a child learn to listen to her body.